 Swallow Grotto 燕子口

-Swallow Grotto is partially accessible on foot but is officially closed.
-You can see much of the area is still covered with debris and Jinheng Park is heavily damaged.
+Swallow Grotto is officially closed.
+In 2024, you could see that much of the area was still covered with debris, and Jinheng Park was heavily damaged.

 Another view of the area.